Is your communication with your partner contributing to a stronger relationship?

 “It was good talking to you today!
 I don’t know how long I have been seeing you, but each time I would leave therapy, I knew the issues I had to work on and what tools I could employ to handle them.
 You always provided me with tools to handle “my stuff.”
 Well, this past month I have applied all the tools you have taught me to handle the stress in my life!
 It felt great as it all came together.
 I realized I am a lot stronger than I thought I could be.
 Therapy is a process, and just like life, therapy has peaks and valleys.
 Life is about how you handle those peaks and valleys.
-I feel very positive knowing I have dealt with problems on my own and have taken time to learn and grow from it.
-When I was in the middle of a high-stress time, I didn’t realize I could actually use strategies you taught me.
-This last time, it came naturally and it wasn’t forced.
+I feel very positive knowing I have dealt with problems on my own and have taken the time to learn and grow from them.
+When I was in the middle of a high-stress time, I didn’t realize I could actually use the strategies you taught me.
+This last time, it came naturally, and it wasn’t forced.
 I learned it is okay to not be perfect and to ask for help!
 Thank you for everything you have taught me over the years.
 I am a better person in many ways because of you.
 I am very lucky to have such a wonderful husband, and I learned to create my own support system so I can enjoy that relationship.
 Hugs!”

 I had to remind myself to pause and take a breath, then allow myself to enjoy receiving praise.
 This was a very special message.
 Most couples come to me saying they want tools to communicate better.
 And I do my best to give them that.
 Once we have discussed their options and opened up the lines of communication, the work has to come from them.
-So they go home and before they can get to do the work something happens.
-Fear gets in the way and nothing changes.
+So, they go home and before they can get to do the work something happens.
+Fear gets in the way, and nothing changes.
 The tools just sit in the toolbox.

 Why Do We Resist Change?